One Year After the ECJ Killed Malta’s Investor Programme: What Changed for Bitcoiners

 The court did not rule that Malta could not naturalise foreigners.
 EU member states retain full sovereignty over their nationality laws.
 What the court ruled is that any naturalisation primarily transactional in character; granted in exchange for capital rather than for a substantive connection to the member state; pulls in all 27 EU citizenships as a side effect, and that side effect is not something a single member state can lawfully manufacture.

 The phrase that did the work was "genuine link."
-Malta's old IIP granted citizenship after thirty-six months of nominal residency on a base contribution, or twelve months for a higher one.
-The Commission's case, and the court's holding, was that nominal residency was not residency.
+MEIN granted citizenship after thirty-six months of nominal residency on a base contribution, or twelve months for a higher one.
+The Commission’s case, and the court’s holding, was that nominal residency was not residency.
 A bank account, an apostilled lease, and a visit or two does not make you Maltese in any sense the EU treaties recognise.
 It makes you a customer.

 That holding is now binding precedent for every EU member state.
 There will not be a "next Malta" inside the EU.
 Any firm still selling that story is selling something the legal architecture of the union no longer permits.